Comfort-Jolade/Self-Assessment/README.md

 # Summary of the Project
 Using the historical data of three companies in the past five years to predict future stock prices.

-We used the LSTM model to predict future trend of the three stocks and the model predictions are very close to the actual trends for each stock in predicting future days stock prices.
+We used the LSTM model to predict future trends for the three Company's stocks and the model predictions are very close to the actual trends for each stock in predicting future days stock prices.

 We also observed there are other factors affecting the stock prices are High inflation rate, interest rates, unemployment rates and an increasing CPI.

  The analysis can predict the volatility of each stock and make comparison to know the company with the highest investment returns.
 Our analysis will enable potential investors to make informed investment decision.